Passing Thru - For the Curious and Thoughtful Traveler

 One such place in Mindanao is Sarangani.
 This once quiet little province at the southern tip of the Philippines was thrown into the limelight when its hometown hero, Manny Pacquiao, received boxing championship titles year after year.

 Before then, not much is known about Sarangani.
-Now, while it’s not yet one of the top destinations in the Philippines, Sarangani is slowly rising in popularity as an amazing and relatively untouched travel location.
+Now, while it’s not yet one of the top destinations in the Philippines, Sarangani is slowly rising in popularity as an amazing and relatively untouched travel location, one of those undiscovered places that may not remain secluded and undiscovered for long.

 Since there are few visitors, its marine life is also thriving even without much intervention.
 Dive spots are very much alive with turtles, whales, dolphins and tuna, Mindanao’s main fish export.